Monday through Thursday: 8:00 AM to 6:00 PM (writing appointments available beginning at 9:00 AM)

 Nope.
 Students can bring a prompt for a writing assignment if they need help getting started and they can bring partial drafts, as well.

 Not quite.
 While we are happy to help students address questions about grammar, RWC tutors strive to give students the power to make their own corrections.
 This means that both tutor and writer will examine texts together for patterns of error, but writers must be prepared to read their own drafts closely to self-correct those patterns.

 You can, but keep in mind that reading and responding to writing takes time!
-We'll always try to do what we can, but we always encourage students to make an appointment (or multiple appointments) as soon as they realize that they'll need some feedback.
+We'll always try to do what we can, but we always encourage student writers to be proactive and make an appointment (or multiple appointments) as soon as they realize that they'll need some help.